pycom/pycom-documentation/content/updatefirmware/expansionboard.md

 > Make sure to choose the correct firmware version for your expansion board. both 3.0 and 3.1 versions have version numbers in the silkscreen on the back of the board.
 See the image below for examples highlighted in Red
 >![](/gitbook/assets/expansion_board_version.png)

-While in the normal, application mode, the Pysense/Pytrack/Pyscan/Expansion Board v3 require a Serial USB CDC driver, in DFU, bootloader mode, the DFU driver is required.
+## Product ID
+In normal operation, the expansionboard is in Application mode.
+However when we want to update the firmware, we should put the board in DFU (Device Firmware Upgrade) mode.
+This is a special mode that allows us to alter the firmware of the device.
+Entering DFU mode changes the Product ID of the device, such that we will never accidentally update the firmware.
+To actually upgrade the firmware, we need to install the DFU-Util tool.
 Below, the USB Product ID is depicted for each case.
+You can check the Product ID for your board using `lsusb` on macOS and Linux, and checkin the device manager in Windows:

 | Board | DFU bootloader (update mode) | Application firmware (normal mode) |
 | :--- | :--- | :--- |